sei-noconnor/crucible-appliance/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Install the OVFTool from VMware
+The OVF tool is now hosted behind a login, you'll need to install the OVFTool if you want to convert from OVF format to OVA.

 1. Download and install the OVFTool from VMware [ovftool](https://developer.broadcom.com/tools/open-virtualization-format-ovf-tool/latest).
 2. Install it based on the [instructions](https://docs.vmware.com/en/VMware-Telco-Cloud-Operations/1.3.0/deployment-guide-130/GUID-95301A42-F6F6-4BA9-B3A0-A86A268754B6.html).